Aavas/ReboundingBall/ReboundingBall-master/README.md

 #ReboundingBall
 ============

-Rebounding ball is a small stress relief game developed by Kathmandu University undergraduate students Pravin Bashyal and Aavash Rayamajhi as a miniproject for Computer Graphics.
+Rebounding ball is a small stress relief game developed by Kathmandu University undergraduate students Pravin Bashyal and Avash Rayamajhi as a miniproject for Computer Graphics.

 ##Rebounding Ball Instructions